Rental Car Insurance: Do You Really Need It? Complete Guide 2026

 Collision Damage Waiver (CDW) and Loss Damage Waiver (LDW)

 CDW and LDW are essentially the same coverage with different names.
 These waivers protect you from financial responsibility if the rental car is damaged or stolen.
-When you purchase this coverage, the rental company agrees not to hold you liable for repair costs, replacement value, or loss of use fees while the vehicle is being repaired.
+When you purchase this coverage, the rental company agrees not to hold you liable for repair costs, replacement value, or loss-of-use fees while the vehicle is being repaired.

 Key Coverage Details: